jimstudt/swift-mmdb/README.md

 am using and to use the `MMDB` layer instead of the `GeoLite2CountryDatabase` layer, but it isn't hard.
 Just feed addresses into its `.search` method.

+## What Do You Promise?

+- Once your MMDB constructor returns the database, there will be no I/O done.
+No disk reading (unless you are swapping) and no network access.
+- No amount of corrupted database file will allow it to access outside its own bytes.
+(I reengineered away from 'unsafe' to guarantee this.)
+- It is possible to create a database file which will recurse beyond any stack you might have.
+I do not have a limiter.
+Use a database you trust.
+- IP lookups take 200-300µS on the original M1 Mac Mini.
+That's fast enough for me, for now.

+## What Can Go Wrong?

+- It is possible to create a database file which will recurse beyond any stack you might have.
+I do not have a limiter.
+Use a database you trust.
+- It is possible to generate an arithmetic exception from a corrupt database.
+- Some data types, (int32, uint128, float, dataCacheContainer, endMarker), are not implemented and will give you a `fatalError`.
+I need to find a database which uses them to test them.
+- I have only tested on 24 bit pointer databases.
+I don't have access to anything larger.

 ## What More Can I Get?

 [MaxMind](https://dev.maxmind.com/) has a number of databases for looking up